do-jonathan4/lfz-m1/exercises/javascript-event-bubbling/README.md

 Be sure to check out a new branch (**from master**) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).

+### Quiz Questions
+After completing this exercise, you should be able to discuss or answer the following questions:

+1. What is event bubbling?
+1. What is the difference between `event.target` and `event.currentTarget`.

 ### Exercise

 1. Read about event bubbling on pages 260 and 261 in _JavaScript and jQuery_ by Duckett.